by Helen Harms (guest author) on 8 November, 2011

 Maureen Redding discussed the subject of Forgotten Australians with Michael Daley, MP, Member for Maroubra.
 As a result, last Thursday, in the NSW Legislative Assembly, Michael Daley argued in favour of Royal Commission and a national reparation fund for Forgotten Australians.

 The National Museum of Australia has produced a resource about Forgotten Australians for teachers of History and Studies of Society.
-This unit has been sent to every seconday school within Australia.
+This unit has been sent to every seconday school in Australia.

-Artist Rachael Romero, a former inmate of the The Pines, the Convent of the Sisters of the Good Shepherd in Plympton, South Australia shares her painting of an inspirational teacher.
+Artist Rachael Romero, who was in the The Pines, the Convent of the Sisters of the Good Shepherd in Plympton, South Australia shares her painting of an inspirational teacher.

 ‘My identity was stolen from me’.
 Child Migrant Ann McVeigh shares her personal history and photographs of St Joseph’s Orphanage, Subiaco (now Wembley), WA.

 As a child migrant my identity was stolen from me the moment I left my home land, without my mother’s consent.
 The name that I was born with was changed when I was put into Nazareth House in Belfast.
 I came to Australia on the [SS] Asturias when I was 5 years old in 1950.